 Moreover, the fact that under SURE, the RRF Regulation and the Ukraine Facility, the Council is required to approve a plan which is the result of extensive and very technical negotiations between the Commission and the concerned Member State (for SURE, RRF Regulation) or between the Commission and a thrid State (Ukraine Facility), reduces the possibility for the Council to interevene in the substance of the plan.
-To a certain extent the same applies to the Conditionality Regulation, where the Commission proposal to lift measures according to Article 7 Conditionality Regulation is in practice preceded by negotiations with the concerned Member State as to the adequacy of the remedial measures adopted or proposed to address the issue.
+To a certain extent the same applies to the Conditionality Regulation, where the Commission proposal to lift measures according to Article 7 Conditionality Regulation is in practice preceded by negotiations with concerned Member State as to the adequacy of the remedial measures adopted or proposed to address the issue.

 A final remark concerns the internal organisation and working methods of the Council when exercising implementing powers.
-While both the Commission and the European Parliament have set up specific administrative structures to prepare and control the implementation of the spending instruments,48 the Council has not established any specific preparatory body (working parties) dedicated to prepare the implementing decisions, nor has it strengthened its administrative services to support those activities.
-Rather, the additional work strand generated by the conferral of implementing powers has been accommodated within the existing structures and resources.
-The task to prepare the Council's implementing decisions has been attributed to existing working parties with expertise in law making, economic policy or external relations rather than in budgetary control or spending instruments.
+While both the Commission and the European Parliament have set up specific administrative structures to prepare and control the implementation of the spending instruments, 48 the Council has not established any specific preaparatory body of the Council (working parties) dedicated to prepare the implementing decisions that it is requested to adopt, nor has it strengthened its administrative services to support those activities.
+Rather, the additional workstrand generated by the conferral of implementing powers has been accommodated within the existing structures and resources.
+In particular, the task to prepare the Council's implementing decisions has been attributed to existing working parties with expertise in law making, economic policy coordination or external relations rather than in budgetary control or implementation of spending instruments.